 Take your time.
 Do your research.
 Ask the right questions.

+Remember, not all long-distance movers offer the same level of service.
 Your move is a big step.
 Make sure you’re trusting it to the right people.